Dilshan-Dekumpitiya/Todo-App-Usin-codeigniter-With-Database/README.md

-# CodeIgniter 4 Application Starter
+# CodeIgniter 4 Application Starter of Todo App

 ## To run this project need local host like XAMPP Server and MySQL server on XAMPP (Install XAMPP Server)
 ## Database - MySQL